MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 - Parsing the JSON response from the remote API.
 - Displaying the fees in a nicely formatted way.

-You can also update the fields in `snap.manifest.json` to match your custom snap:
+You can also update the fields in `snap.manifest.json` to match your custom Snap:

-- `proposedName` - The name of your snap.
+- `proposedName` - The name of your Snap.
-- `description` - The description of your snap.
+- `description` - The description of your Snap.
 - `repository` - The URL of your cloned GitHub repository.
 - `source` - The `shasum` is set automatically when you build from the command line.
-  If you decided to publish your snap to npm, update the `location` to its published location.
+  If you decided to publish your Snap to npm, update the `location` to its published location.

-Similarly, you should update the `name`, `version`, `description`, and `repository` sections of `/packages/snap/package.json` even if you do not plan to publish your snap to [`npm`](https://www.npmjs.com/).
+Similarly, you should update the `name`, `version`, `description`, and `repository` sections of `/packages/snap/package.json` even if you do not plan to publish your Snap to [`npm`](https://www.npmjs.com/).

 :::tip
 The `version` field in `snap.manifest.json` inherits the `version` field from `package.json`.